mohsr/jumbo-snax/README.md

 Last edited: 10/17/17

-A program that lets you view the Tufts dining hall menus and search for your favorite foods!
+A command line tool that lets you view the Tufts dining hall menus and search for your favorite foods!

 ## Acknowledgments
 Thanks to [Derick Yang's Tufts dining data